Profiling presence patterns and segmenting user locations from cell phone data: Evaluation and applications

 \subsubsection{Small-scale experiment}

-To show the accuracy of our method, we use a small-scale experimental data with labeled ground truth, the MIT Reality Mining data \cite{eagle2006reality}.
-The Reality Mining project was conducted from 2004 to 2005 at the MIT Media Laboratory.
-The Reality Mining study followed more than 100 subjects (including students and faculty), 73 of which are usable.
-The researchers track the subjects by mobile phones pre-installed with software to record data about call logs, cell tower IDs, and phone status (idling or charging).
-The locations individuals reported include home, workplace, \textit{third place} and no-signal.
+To show the performance of our method, we use small-scale experimental data with labeled ground truth.
+The Reality Mining project was conducted from 2004 to 2005 at the MIT Media Laboratory~\citep{eagle2006reality}.
+The Reality Mining study followed more than 100 subjects for more than a year (including students and faculty), 73 of whom are usable.
+The researchers tracked the subjects by mobile phones, which were pre-installed with software to record data about call logs, cell tower IDs, and phone status (idling or charging).
+The subjects labeled the records as home, workplace, {the third place}, and no-signal.